 Stakeholders Discussion

 Numerous stakeholders can be identified for this question.
-The National Pressure Ulcer Advisory Panel (1992) states “Responsibility for pressure ulcer prevention is shared by health care professionals, bedside caregivers, patients, and families” (para 7).
+The National Pressure Ulcer Advisory Panel (1992) states “Responsibility for pressure ulcer prevention is shared by health care professionals, bedside caregivers, patients, and families” (para.
+7).
 Patients are of primary concern and their skin should be protected with any method possible in order to prevent skin breakdown.
 Patients do not want to have an increased length of stay, increased medical cost, or the increased pain associated with the pressure ulcer.
 Nursing staff would also be prime stakeholders.
-Lovins and Boliek (2008) state “Never in the history of the profession have the basics of nursing care been more relevant to positive patient outcomes than now” (para 1).
+Lovins and Boliek (2008) state “Never in the history of the profession have the basics of nursing care been more relevant to positive patient outcomes than now” (para.
+1).
 Nursing is responsible for assuring their patients are cared for appropriately.
 Additionally, nursing has the opportunity to control numerous aspects of patients’ skin care.
 Physicians would also be major stakeholders.
 As patients develop pressure ulcers, the length of stay increases.
 With increased length of stay, the patient becomes more complicated, has an increased risk for infection and requires more personnel to attempt to heal the sore.

 Hospitals, in general, would be major stakeholders due to the funding aspect (Brindle, 2010).
 Insurance companies that pay for pressure ulcer care could also be stakeholders, as they would prefer to not pay to treat the pressure ulcer, but rather prevent it.